kokim2022/kokim2022/README.md

-# parallely crying and dancing in the road of entrepreneurship. but I am crazy enough to make this shit done.
+# Parallely crying and dancing in the road of entrepreneurship. but I am crazy enough to make this shit done.